unytics/bigfunctions/bigfun/templates/bigfunction.md

 !!! note ""

-    *Do NOT write secrets in plain text in your SQL queries!*
+    Do NOT write secrets in plain text in your SQL queries.

-Otherwise, anyone with access to your BigQuery logs can read them.
+Otherwise, anyone with access to your BigQuery logs can read and use them.

-Instead, generate an encrypted version of your secret that you can safely share.
+Instead, generate an encrypted version that you can safely share:

-> *Enter a secret value to encrypt below along with the emails of the users who are authorized to use it.*
+> - Enter a secret value below along with the emails of the users who are authorized to use it (separated by commas).
+> - Click on `Encrypt Secret`.
+> - The browser (no server is called) will generate an encrypted version and copy it in the clipboard
-> *It will generate an encrypted version that you can paste into the arguments of your function (exactly like if you passed the plain text version).*
+> - Paste the encrypted secret into the arguments of your function exactly like if you passed the plain text version.
-> *If a user, who is not in the auhorized users list, tries to use the encrypted version, the function will raise a permission error.*
-> *Besides, the encrypted version can only be used with this function `{{ name }}`.*
+> - This function `{{ name }}` (and only this function) will be able to decrypt it (if the user who calls the function is authorized).

 !!! example "Encrypt a secret"